 In website analytics, a referrer (often misspelled referer) can be described as the previous web address accessed by a user prior to loading a particular new web page.
 Referrers are used in web analytics to identify sources of traffic.

-When a website visitor clicks on a link that redirects to a different website, Visitor Analytics will count that click as a referral visit for the second website.
+When a website visitor clicks on a link that redirects to a different website, that click will be counted as a referral visit for the second website.
 The first website is the “referrer” as it generates traffic for the second one.

-In the Visitor Analytics Pages Menu, the Referring Sites tab shows users the list of referring sites, the number of visiting sessions coming from each of those websites and the percentage of referred traffic generated by each referrer.
-In the Visitor Analytics Overview, the top 6 referrers will be displayed.
+In the Pages Menu, the Referring Sites tab shows users the list of referring sites, the number of visiting sessions coming from each of those websites and the percentage of referred traffic generated by each referrer.
+In the overview, the top 6 referrers will be displayed.

 What Are Some Examples of Referrers?